cbeimers113/The-Powder-Toy/README.md

 	- Hydrocarbon name displayed in HUD detailed mode (toggle with D)

 For other features, see the [changelog](https://github.com/cbeimers113/cyens-toy/blob/master/changelog.txt).
+To see changelogs from older versions, look at the changelog's [commit history](https://github.com/cbeimers113/cyens-toy/commits/master/changelog.txt).

 ---
 **Version Numbering**
 _a.b.c_
-- a - incremented whenever Cyens Toy is updated to the latest vanilla codebase
+- a - updated to the latest vanilla codebase
-- b - incremented whenever there is a major feature added
+- b - major feature added
-- c - incremented whenever there is a minor feature or bugfix added
+- c - build number
 ---

 ### The Powder Toy - July 2021